Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 Sport is probably my most recurring theme, particularly in my books for young readers.
 But I generally weave in as much humour as I can, so most of my sporting stories can be read for either the action or the comedy.

 Another theme that seems to crop up often is ‘beating the odds’.
 I love to give sweet-natured character a near-impossible problem, like overcoming a nasty bully or solving a difficult dilemma.
 It fills me with hope to see good people triumph.

 And, then there’s ‘the importance of family’.
 That appears in just about everything I’ve written, whether it’s the loyalty of brothers (Maxx Rumble), the mateship of fathers and sons (The Undys), or the bonds between mothers and sons (Pig Dude).

 Only if you’ve got very good eyes and an excellent memory.
-I’ve appeared on TV a few times as an author, and many years ago as the lead singer in a band.
+I’ve appeared on TV a few times as an author, and many years ago as the singer in a band.
 I’ve also appeared on lots of ABC radio programs over the years.

 I once spent a whole day writing my own personal mission statement and it boiled down to three words: move, motivate, inspire.
 That’s what I hope to do (and amuse as well) whenever I write, or speak, or conduct workshops: move, motivate, inspire.

 We had a great day on Monday with our visiting authors.
 The staff and student feedback was very positive and more importantly the books of the visiting authors are now in high demand from library!
 Naturally each author had their own style for presentation but each was considerate of the group before them and adjusted the talks accordingly.
 Michael W was great and was very patient with our year 6 girls who think he is wonderful as they just love Destiny’s Right Hand – the year 3 & 4 girls have all made their own ‘Ted’ puppets.